MarkusHackspacher/pyLottoSimu/docs/install.rst

     python3 lotto.pyw [de|dk|fr|es|it|nl|pl|ru]

-contribute
+Contribute
 ----------

-feel free and send a pull request to https://github.com/MarkusHackspacher/pyLottoSimu .
+Feel free and send a pull request to https://github.com/MarkusHackspacher/pyLottoSimu .
+If you have an idea, tell it at https://gitter.im/MarkusHackspacher/pyLottoSimu .
 Thank you in advance.